 From The Ohio State University he has a B.A. in English, an M.A. in folklore, and an M.A. in arts administration.
 He received his J.D. in 1992 from the University of Maryland Law School, which he attended at night while working a full-time day job.
 He was admitted to the Maryland Bar in 1996.
 He currently works for a publisher as a legal editor.

 Knedler has renovated two homes in Mount Rainier, and is well-known for his large garden around his current house.

 Knedler and former state delegate Jimmy Tarlau co-authored a history of the city that was published in 2016.

 Scott Cecil is a self-employed non-profit professional & activist who has lived in Mount Rainier since 2018.
 He's spent the past decade as an advocate against the war on drugs and mass incarceration and seeks to replace them with broad criminal justice reform and harm reduction, which is based in racial & economic justice.
-Scott believes very deeply in representative democracy and the power of local government and its the ability to have a positive, day-to-day impact on peoples' lives.
+Scott believes very deeply in representative democracy and the power of local government and its ability to have a positive, day-to-day impact on peoples' lives.
 His mission as a public servant for Mount Rainier is to elevate the political discourse in the community and to expand & diversify the pool of residents participating in that discourse.
-It is his hope that his identity as a millennial, person of color, and property renter will bring perspectives to the Mount Rainier City Council chamber which is often not present there.
+It is his hope that his identity as a millennial, person of color, and property renter will bring perspectives to the Mount Rainier City Council chamber which are often not present there.
 Over the next four years, he hopes to contribute to the betterment of the City through community-building and sound, equitable public policy.
-He rents a house in Mount Rainier with his two best friends, their dog, and his two (locally recused) kittens, where he enjoys gardening in his spare time.
+He rents a house in Mount Rainier with his two best friends, their dog, and his two (locally rescued) kittens, where he enjoys gardening in his spare time.
 In a typical day, you can find Scott working from his home office or in the City Council office at City Hall.

 The best way to reach him is via email - email@example.com